Tax Information

 Owner Name/Address Change

-Mailing addresses can be changed on your City tax bill by submitting a written/signed request to the City of Memphis Treasury Office.
-However, to ensure that the owner/address information on the property assessment roll is correct, you should also send your owner name/address change information to the City of Memphis treasurer’s office.
+Mailing addresses can be changed on your City tax bill by submitting a written/signed request to the City of Memphis Treasury Office after the change of address has been processed by the Shelby County Assessor’s Office.
+However, to ensure that the owner/address information on the property assessment roll is correct, you should also send your owner name/address change information to the Shelby County Assessor’s Office.

 Partial Payments